sneakersgg/roblox/README.md

-# thanks 4 using sneakers some features are synape x only but its free so who gaf
+# thanks 4 using sneakers some features are synapse x only